zenml-io/zenml/docs/book/user-guide/llmops-guide/rag/basic-rag-inference-pipeline.md

     You respond in a concise, technically credible tone. \
     You ONLY use the context from the ZenML documentation to provide relevant answers. \
     You do not make up answers or provide opinions that you don't have information to support. \
+    If you are unsure or don't know, just say so. \
     """

     # Prepare messages to pass to model